+Occupational Therapy is a healthcare profession that focuses on helping individuals regain and improve their ability to perform daily activities and tasks.
 Occupational therapy helps people across their lifespan to do the things they want and need through the therapeutic use of daily activities (occupations).
 Occupational therapy practitioners enable people of all ages to live life to its fullest by helping them promote health, and prevent-or live life better with-injuries, illnesses, or disabilities.

 Occupational therapy for children is aimed at those with physical, sensory and cognitive disabilities such as ADHD, autism and Down syndrome.